DandyLyons/DandyLyons.github.io/content/en/posts/post-30/index.md

 3. **Markdown-based**: Obsidian uses Markdown for all of its notes.
 This means that you can write your notes in plain text, and they will be rendered beautifully in Obsidian.

 ## How the heck do I make my text bold?
-Usually when I tell people about Markdown they seem like their on the same page, until they see Markdown.
+Usually when I tell people about Obsidian they seem like they're on the same page, until they see Markdown.
 It seems like a strange programming language and let's face it, many of us don't want to learn something that looks confusing and intimidating.
 We just want to take notes and do simple things like make our text bold.
 I hear you.
 Let's make this simple.

 ## The Formatting Menu in Obsidian
 Most of us are familiar with traditional word processors like Microsoft Word or Google Docs.
 These tools are what is known as a [WYSIWYG editor](https://en.wikipedia.org/wiki/WYSIWYG).
 WYSIWYG stands for "**What You See Is What You Get**."
 They're called that because you can simply highlight your text and click a button to change the way that it looks.
 For example, to make your text bold, just highlight it and click the bold button.